The Parsimony Principle. An oft-ignored requirement and dismissing it is the first step to sophistry.

 This Parsimony Principle goes back to before Aristotle in the Western Tradition.
 The most recent variant is ‘Occam’s Razor’, very popular with intellectuals who revel in obscure Latin inserts: Entia non sunt multiplicanda praeter necessitatem.

-Christopher Hitchen’s the late polemicist had a more contemporary take on the Parsimony Principle designed for his style of diatribe: ‘What can be asserted without evidence can also be dismissed without evidence.’
+Chris Hitchen’s the late polemicist had a more contemporary take on the Parsimony Principle designed for his style of diatribe: ‘What can be asserted without evidence can also be dismissed without evidence.’